-The Women's Choir is an auditioned SATB group.
-This choir is open to 9th, 10th, 11th, and 12th graders who have met the audition requirements.
-This is a semester course which meets daily.
+Concert Choir is a SATB group.
+This choir is open to all high school students and there is no audition requirement.
+This is a year long course which meets daily.

 PUBLICATIONS:

 All publications listed below are connected to the overall school program and subject to editorial control by the school's authorities.